 Iya is a low tech healthcare intervention providing Postpartum depression diagnostics and resources for mothers in rural Nigeria.

 Affecting 1 in 7 mothers worldwide, with severe cases leading to suicide, postpartum depression (PPD) is an often overlooked and untreated form of depression.
 PPD isn’t a character flaw or a weakness, but typically occurs due to hormones, neurochemistry, and life history.With an estimated 1 OB/GYN per 100,000 female residents in Nigeria, Iya provides access to information and resources without depending on formal medical infrastructure by using simple feature phones.
 Iya, meaning ‘mother’ in Yoruba, is an opportunity to empower mothers, leading to healthier families and social parity within communities.
-This service proposition was developed in partnership with CERN and The Royal College of Arts
+This service proposition was developed in partnership with CERN and The Royal College of Arts.

 By 2050, it is projected that over 200 million people worldwide will be lifted from extreme poverty.
 Almost 90% of those remaining in extreme poverty in 2050 will be in Sub-Saharan Africa and the biggest group of people at risk are farmers.
 Guess what?
 44% of people in extreme poverty will be concentrated in just two countries; Nigeria and the Democratic Republic of Congo.
 We zoomed into Nigeria where more than 30% of the population works in the agricultural sector and where 80% of farmers are women.
 Women are also some of the most important members of the community.
 We investigated the lives of farming women in rural Nigeria to uncover their key pain points.